 Global PEO Services hires the employees on your behalf, legally contracting them through our subsidiary in accordance with Myanmar labor laws.
 As a result, the burden of compliance is on us and the employees can begin work for your company in a matter of days.
 PEOs/EORs provide you with a streamlined option for hiring employees, testing markets, and responding to growing business needs in Myanmar.
 With Global PEO Services, you get control without taking on legal entity liabilities, contractor risks, or sacrificing on talent or speed to market.

 Myanmar - Country Overview

-Myanmar is a Southeast Asian country to the east of India and Bangladesh and West of Thailand and Vietnam.
+Myanmar is a Southeast Asian country located east of India and Bangladesh and west of Thailand and Vietnam.
 It is an emerging economy that has been on the path of liberalization since 2011 to mobilize trading activities by removing bottlenecks to investment.
 Increase in agricultural exports, industrial expansion due to the constant public and private ventures, and a boost to telecommunication and tourism industry has meant that all the three major sectors of Myanmar’s economy are on the track of high growth.
-The Investment Law passed in 2016 has eased the flow of foreign direct investments (FDIs) in the country.
+The Investment Law passed in 2016 has eased the flow of foreign direct investments (FDIs) into the country.

 The employment contracts in Myanmar must be in writing and drafted in the Burmese language.
 The duration of contracts can be for a fixed or indefinite term.
 Though, ever since the government made it mandatory for the contracts to follow a specified format, employers are required to incorporate a fixed-term clause in them.
 The contracts also contain employees’ compensation, benefits, and termination clauses.